-Despite the fact that even though acoustic treatment is perhaps the most essential element for recording good sound…
+Despite the fact that acoustic treatment is essential for recording good sound…

-For small bedroom studios who only record vocals…the time and cost required to build a proper setup is often more than most people want to invest.
+In small bedroom studios that only record vocals…the time and cost required for a proper setup is often more than most people want to invest.

-Luckily for these types, there’s a quick and easy shortcut known as a reflection filter, which I highly recommend.
-And in this post, I show you the best ones currently on the market:
+In this case, there’s a quick and easy shortcut known as a reflection filter, which I highly recommend.

 Now…the final step:

-Now that you’ve got an empty room with great acoustics, it’s time to start filling it with gear.
+Now that you’ve got an empty room with great acoustics, it’s time to fill it up with some equipment.